 Places to Stay: There are two fun hotels right in downtown a new Courtyard by Marriott and City Flats Hotel.
 There is also a City Flats in Grand Rapids as well.
 There are always great Airbnb options as well in the Holland area.

 Places to Eat: There are so many fun places around the holland area but I would suggest the following, Lemonjellos for coffee and a honey bran muffin, The Windmill for a delicious diner style breakfast or the Biscuit for delicious things like stuffed french toast.
-For lunch I like The Good Earth (I’ve been getting the number 5 since college) and New Holland Brewery.
+For lunch I love New Holland Brewery.
 For dinner my favorite place in holland is Itty Bitty Bar.
 It used to be a smokey old bar when I was in college but now it has been completely revamped and has some of the best food and my favorite dinners.

 Where to Shop: Downtown holland has AMAZING shopping.
 Most of it will be found on 8th street but make sure you visit all of the side streets too for hidden gems.
 Some of my favorites are Spring Sweet, Frances Jaye, Tweed Baby, Jb and Me, Readers World and Gezellig home.